ISISComputingGroup/ibex_developers_manual/Litron-Laser-Timing-Control-(Stanford-DG645).md

 Note that IOC mode is not the same as device mode.
 IOC mode refers to a value of `auto` or `1` or `2`, the device mode refers to which configuration/setting slot the DG645 is in (0-9).
 IOC mode 1 and 2 refers to device setting slots 1 and 2.

 ## Other
 - Unlike the DG645 IOC- when the user changes the device mode, we do not restart the IOC.
-We chose not to as we need to know at any point what the device modes is for error checking- if we restart the IOC then we lose track of what the device mode is.
+We chose not to as we need to know at any point what the device mode is for error checking- if we restart the IOC then we lose track of what the device mode is.
-- The original spec for Litron Laser Timing Control states that `dA_0` and `dC_0` should be polled at 4hz.
+- The original specification for Litron Laser Timing Control states that `dA_0` and `dC_0` should be polled at 4hz.
 We chose to keep the original polling rate of the DG645 at 1hz.